A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 Bill took over wakeup duty when Woody Roberts left in early 1968.
 WPOP achieved its highest Pulse ratings ever during Bill's shift (July, 1968).
 He came from WKYC Cleveland but had already worked at WCEC, WFMA FM and WEED A/F, all in Rocky Mountain, NC; WGAI Elizabeth City, NC; WHAP Hopewell, VA; WALT Tampa, FL; WLCY St. Petersburg, FL and WQAM Miami.

 A pivotal member of the WPOP BOSSketball team, he once broke two toes during a benefit game against the combined staffs of the Hartford Times and Hartford Courant.
-Bill left for a year to serve his Uncle Sam but managed to find time to work part-time at WFBS Spring Lake, NC (where he teamed with future-WPOP Good Guy Judge Harrigan).
+Bill left for a year to serve Uncle Sam in the Army Reserves at Fort Bragg, NC but managed to find time to work part-time at WFBS Spring Lake, NC (where he teamed with future-WPOP Good Guy Judge Harrigan).
 When Bill returned to The Big 14 he was billed as The Big Kahuna, "the World's Champion surfer and 14th degree black belt with red strikers."

 Bill took over morning drive (replacing Allen King) in September, 1969 and was teamed with sports director Lou Morton.